Top 5 PSUs For GPU Mining

 The Quantity Of The PCIe Cables

-One of the most important factors is the amount of PCIE cables that it comes with.
-As a GPU Miner, you want the most PCIE cables that you can get, also known as VGA.
+One of the most important factors is the number of PCI-E cables that it comes with.
+As a GPU Miner, you want the most PCI-E cables that you can get, also known as VGA.
 These will help you connect more GPUs with peace of mind.
 These cables come in 3 different variations.
-You have single 8 pin, dual 8pin and 8 + 6 pin.
+You have single 8 pins, dual 8pin, and 8 + 6 pin.
 The more pins the better so having dual 8 pins is always preferred.

 Multiple Methods To Power Your GPUs

 There are multiple ways you can utilize the PCIE cables in your GPU Mining rig but almost always you will need splitters.
 Splitters basically takes in a single 8 pin or 6 pin and gives you 2 in return.
 Making it easier to effectively power more GPUs and risers.